Preventing Opioid-Related Overdoses

 |June 1, 2017 - December 31, 2019||728||448||261||141|

 1Naloxone is administered when signs of decreased level of consciousness are identified; a decreased level of consciousness is not necessarily a result of opioids.
-All confirmed instances of opioid-related overdoses (reported since 2017) and deaths (reported since 2016) involved mixed toxicology.
+Most confirmed instances of opioid-related overdoses (reported since 2017) and all deaths (reported since 2016) involved mixed toxicology.
 If a naloxone kit is used by a client of the THN program, an anonymous form is filled out with the details of the situation and the form is returned to the CPHO for surveillance purposes.
-There have been twelve forms submitted as of Oct 1, 2018, indicating that naloxone was administered.
-In eleven of the forms, it was reported that the person survived; no information was provided on one form.
+There have been twenty-six forms submitted as of Dec 31, 2019, indicating that naloxone was administered.
+In twenty-five of the forms, it was reported that the person survived; no information was provided on one form.
 Note that the CPHO does not have numbers on naloxone usage by first responders or other health service providers as this is not part of the Provincial THN Program.

 Treatment for Opioid Addiction and Misuse